megbeckim/PhotosWebSite/README.md

 * fix portrait/fullscreen on mobile not to have too big a font!
 * consider using Highmaps (from Highcharts)
 * remove 'albums' from spreadsheet, and then instead of having to remove it from thumb.php5 param, add it to full-sized photo src
-* convert videos
 * the drop shadow is _just_ visible when the headers scroll away, which means the top of the top picture is never 100% clear
-* better accessibility for phones (e.g., controls at bottom/center? swipe for next photo?)
+* better accessibility for phones (e.g., controls at bottom?)

 ## UX improvements

-* style map better: better colors, better legend, better hover-overs, better responsiveness, zooming in for caribbean, antartica
+* style map better: better colors, better legend, better hover-overs, better responsiveness, zooming in for caribbean, add Antarctica
 * full-screen from places other than home page
 * album icon is ambiguous: perhaps a consistent back-button would be better
-* don't show photos loading on album
+* don't show photos loading in album
-* don't show main photo loading
+* don't show album cover photo loading
 * don't show photos loading on album catalog
-* hide and disable prev/next on touch devices (e.g., phones)
+* hide and disable prev/next on touch devices, since swiping is preferred and they take up valuable display pixels? (e.g., phones)
 * see how it looks with always square thumbnails (tricky on last line!)

 *Icebox*